<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=539044434732776&amp;ev=PageView&amp;noscript=1">

 Free LASIK Consultation

-Severe cases of contact lens overwear syndrome may indicate a dangerous infection or injury that could potentially cause permanent eye damage, even blindness.
-Any level of blurriness or eye pain should be properly diagnosed and treated by an eye specialist to prevent worsening of symptoms.
+In severe instances, contact lens overwear syndrome can signal a serious infection or injury that might lead to permanent eye damage, including blindness.
+Any degree of blurriness or eye pain should be promptly evaluated and treated by an eye specialist to prevent symptoms from worsening.

-Of course, the most reliable way to stop irritation from contact lenses is to prevent it from occurring in the first place.
-To keep this potentially dangerous condition at bay, follow instructions for contact lens use provided by your eye doctor and the contact lens manufacturer, including:
+The best way to avoid irritation from contact lenses is to prevent it from happening in the first place.
+To keep this potentially harmful condition at bay, adhere to the contact lens usage guidelines provided by your eye doctor and the lens manufacturer, such as:

-• Wear contact lenses only for the wear schedules recommended for the lens types
+• Only wear contact lenses for the durations recommended for your lens type.

-• Clean contact lenses in approved solutions at the recommended intervals
+• Clean contact lenses with approved solutions at the suggested intervals.

-• Wash hands before and after handling contact lenses
+• Wash your hands before and after handling contact lenses.

-To virtually eliminate the risks created by contact lens overwear, switch back to glasses permanently or see if you might be a candidate for permanent vision correction through LASIK or one of several other modern alternatives to permanently correct vision.
+To significantly reduce the risks associated with contact lens overwear, consider switching back to glasses permanently or explore if you are a candidate for permanent vision correction through LASIK or other modern alternatives.

 What happens if you overwear contact lenses?